 Though Durand copied the old masters extensively in the galleries of Europe and drew frequently outdoors, his most critical encounter abroad may have been in London, where the American expatriate Charles Robert Leslie showed him, Kensett, and Casilear paintings and plein-air oil sketches by the late British master John Constable, for whose estate Leslie was the executor.
 To one Constable painting, Durand responded that it evinced “more of simple truth and naturalness than any English landscape I have ever before met with.”
 On his return home, Durand seemed to take Constable’s naturalism to heart, fortifying his conviction by reading Leslie’s 1843 biography of the English master as well as the first volume, also published in 1843, of British critic John Ruskin‘s Modern Painters.
 Durand began making seasonal trips in the hills along the Hudson River, then in the Adirondacks and New England—often with other artists or with his family—to sketch in pencil and oil directly from mostly near-at-hand natural motifs.
 From these, he fashioned progressively vivid compositions typically of woodland interiors, culminating in masterpieces of organic verisimilitude, such as the Museum’s In the Woods, 1855 (95.13.1).
 In the same year, Durand cemented his reputation as the guiding philosopher of the second generation of New York landscape painters with the publication in nine periodical installments of his “Letters on Landscape Painting.”
 In these, he ardently promoted the practice of painting outdoors from humble natural objects as the route to learning and refining one’s art as opposed to learning from other art or artists.
 Concurrently, Durand functioned as the personal exemplar to several of the younger painters who gathered about him in a veritable summer sketching colony in the White Mountains.

 By 1855, Durand had also been president of the National Academy of Design for a decade and would remain so until the beginning of the Civil War, testimony not only to his personal qualities but to the preeminence to which landscape had risen by the mid-nineteenth century.
-The mantle of leadership he had inherited from Cole, who died in 1848, is exemplified in the commission he received the following year to portray Cole and Bryant together in the Catskills in what may be the most renowned of Hudson River School paintings, Kindred Spirits (1849; Crystal Bridges Museum of American Art, Bentonville, Arkansas), executed in commemoration of Bryant’s eulogy to Cole at his death.
+The mantle of leadership he had inherited from Cole, who died in 1848, is exemplified in the commission he received the following year to portray Cole and William Cullen Bryant together in the Catskills in what may be the most renowned of Hudson River School paintings, Kindred Spirits (1849; Crystal Bridges Museum of American Art, Bentonville, Arkansas), executed in commemoration of Bryant’s eulogy to Cole at his death.
 Durand never paid greater tribute to his inspiration, yet evidence in his 1840s correspondence with Cole, since 1836 living in Catskill, reveals evolving differences between them of aesthetic philosophy; envy on Cole’s part of his acolyte’s rising success in New York; and a corresponding degree of estrangement left unresolved at Cole’s demise.
 In his “Letters on Landscape Painting,” then, Durand acknowledged Cole’s originating contribution to American landscape painting but stressed the need to advance it beyond him.

 Despite his fervent espousal of naturalism in landscape art, Durand failed to pursue it consistently, and many of the paintings of his long maturity—scrupulously executed as most are—reflect more conventional landscape modes based on seventeenth- and eighteenth-century French and Dutch antecedents.
 Critical acclaim declined accordingly, especially as younger painters such as Frederic Church and Albert Bierstadt pushed the thresholds of both subject and technique with vast frontier landscapes of South America, the Arctic, and the West.
 However, even after Durand’s retirement in 1869 to his native Maplewood, he was scarcely forgotten.
-In 1872, he was feted at home by twenty of his former colleagues from the National Academy, and his work continued to appear at such venues as the Centennial Exhibition in Philadelphia.
+In 1872, he was feted at home by twenty of his former colleagues from the National Academy, and his work continued to appear at such venues as the Centennial Exposition in Philadelphia.
 About 1879, in his ninth decade, Durand painted his last picture, seven years before his death.